tmaestrini/easyProvisioning/README.md

 Give it a try – I'm sure you will like it! 💪

+> [!NOTE]
-👉 For now, SPO is currently the only targeted service in M365 – but other services will follow asap.<br>
+> 👉 For now, SPO is currently the only targeted service in M365 – but other services will follow asap.<br>
-Any contributors are welcome! 🙌
+> Any contributors are welcome! 🙌

 ## Dependencies